Psych Major - Purdue University Global. Writer. Philosopher.

 Timely - Some goals take time while others can happen swiftly.
 Determine whether your goal is going to produce results that are proportionate in value to the amount of time you put into it.

-The link below is a SMART Goals template that you can print out and work on at your own pace.
+The link below will provide you with a SMART Goals template that you can print out and work on at your own pace.
 TAKE YOUR TIME.
 Do it bad the first time but don't put it off.
 Go back and make corrections if you need to.